lsquaredleland/pay-with-DAI/README.md

  6. Random Delegator withdrawls fees from DelegateBank

 ## Implimentation Notes
- * Initiator must set allowance for specific delegator(s) or a DelegateBank contract
+ * Signer must set allowance for specific delegator(s) or a DelegateBank contract
  * DelegateBank recieves all + delegators withdraw from it
  * Delegators must use the DelegateBank